What is a Bridge Loan?

 Your company can bid on additional jobs:

 Have big dreams of expanding your business?
-If so, then a bridge loan will enable you to consistently bid on more projects while your team is working on current jobs.
+If so, you can use your bridge loan to big on more projects.
 This will help ensure that when one project ends, you have your next project lined up.

 Ensure that your employees are paid on-time:

-If you are unable to meet payroll, your employees will look for new opportunities.
+If you can't meet payroll deadlines, your employees will look for new opportunities.
 This could put your business’s future will be at risk.
 Receive bridge financing, and you won’t have to worry about this!

-Unfortunately, you typically can’t predict equipment breaking, a need for more inventory, or other sudden business costs.
+Typically, you can’t predict equipment breaking, a need for more inventory, or other sudden business costs.
 Having a bridge loan will bring your business security; you’ll have additional financing for emergency expenses.